PVC-free design floor

 Basically, design flooring is a plastic or hybrid product (a mix of wood and plastic).
 This does not necessarily have to be negative, especially in times of increasing scarcity of raw materials (wood), although hybrid products cannot be recycled at the present time.

-Therefore, at this point it makes more sense to either opt for a natural floor covering or to go for a purely synthetic product.
-The key here is sensible and well thought-out use and, accordingly, above all the explicitly used plastics (design for recycling): If one selects those that can be 100 percent recycled and thereby relies on a stable circular economy, one can also do something good with the use of plastics.
+Thus, at this point, it makes more sense to choose either a natural floor covering or a purely synthetic product.
+The decisive factor here is a sensible and well thought-out use and, accordingly, above all the explicitly used plastics (Design for Recycling): If one selects those that are to Recycle 100 percent and at the same time rely on a stable Circular economy If you want to use plastics, you can also do something good with them.
 Because design floors, if they are free of harmful substances, offer many advantages.

 What are the advantages of a PVC-free design floor?